• Deutsch

 Develop

 The offers to be tested, i.e. Mobility bundles and budgetsare being developed.
-The mobility demand and the needs of society, administration, business and research are taken into account.
+Mobility demand and the needs of society, administration, business and research are taken into account.
 Through close cooperation with the integration project WiPa the conception is participatory.
 The most promising variants are selected step by step.

 The services developed are now being technically implemented and the prototypes tested.
 Preparations are also being made for the use of the services in the real-world laboratories.
 The operational and scientific process of the real-world laboratories, including the selection of participants, the schedule and data collection (e.g. surveys and mobility behavior surveys), is also being planned.